-Baking this apple cake for Passover is a lovely tradition to share with your family.
+Baking this Passover apple cake is a lovely tradition to share with your family.
 Layers of apples are baked with matzo meal and finished with a crunchy nutty and spice topping.

 Apple cake for Passover